wuyang1002431655/tango_with_django_19/manuscript/chapter2.md

 We use PyCharm as it supports virtual environments and Django integration - though you will have to configure the IDE accordingly.

-##Git - Code Repository
+##Code Repository

 We should also point out that when you develop code, you should always house your code within a version-controlled repository such as [SVN](http://subversion.tigris.org/) or [GIT](http://git-scm.com/).
 We won't be going through this right now so that we can get stuck into developing an application in Django.
-We have however provided a crash course on GIT \<git-crash-course\>.
+We have provided a [crash course on GIT](#chapter-git).
 We highly recommend that you set up a GIT repository for your own projects.
-Doing so could save you from disaster.
+Doing so will could save you from disaster.

 X> ###Exercises
 X>
 X> To get comfortable with your environment, try out the following exercises.
 X>
 X>  -   Install Python 2.7.5+/3.4+ and Pip.
 X>  -   Play around with your CLI and create a directory called `code`,  which we use to create our projects in.
 X>  -   Setup your Virtual Environment (optional)
 X>  -   Install the Django and Pillow packages
-X>  -   Setup your account on GitHub, BitBucket, etc if dont have a code repository X>  -   Download and setup an Integrated Development Environment (like
+X>  -   Setup an account on a Git Repository site like: GitHub, BitBucket, etc if you haven't already done so.
+X>  -   Download and setup an Integrated Development Environment like [PyCharm](https://www.jetbrains.com/pycharm/) X>
-    PyCharm)
-X> -
 X>
-X>     We have made the code for the book and application that you build available on GitHub, see [Tango With Django X>  Book](https://github.com/leifos/tango_with_django_19/) .
+X>  We have made the code for the book and application available on GitHub, see [Tango With Django X>  Book](https://github.com/leifos/tango_with_django_19/) .
 X>
-X>    -   If you spot any errors or problem with the book, you can X>             make a change request!
+X>  -   If you spot any errors or problem, please let us know by making a change request on GitHub!
-X>         -   If you have any problems with the exercises, you can check X>             out the repository and see how we completed them.
+X>  -   If you have any problems with the exercises, you can check out the repository to see how we completed them.
 X>